This blog was first published in early 2021 and updated on December 8, 2021.

 Automation can also help you build a better audit trail by creating a log of your data, workflows and processes.
 This gives stakeholders a lens into the data you pulled from and the calculations you performed and helps identify any potential errors that might have happened along the way.
 You’ll be able to highlight any red flags early and deal with them before they become more serious problems.

-All of which can help you up your financial reporting game—getting to the truth behind the numbers faster and more effectively.
+All of which can help you up your financial reporting game.
+And, of course, getting to the truth behind the numbers faster and more effectively.

 Find out what other benefits you can gain by automating your financial reporting.